 Those Pricey Thakur Girls by Anuja Chauhan

-Few years back I had read her ‘The Zoya Factor’, and I kind of liked the quirky story that blended all the happening elements of happening India then while sticking to the trademark superstitions.
-I missed her next book, but picked up this one for some light read.
-The blurb sounded interesting with story of five daughters named alphabetically in the Delhi of late 80s, or should we say just before liberalization.
-Well, I think I would prefer her first book to this one, but nonetheless this one is also quite readable.
+A few years back I had read her ‘The Zoya Factor’, and I kind of liked the quirky story.
+That blended all the happening elements of happening India then while sticking to the trademark superstitions.
+I missed her next book.
+But picked up this one Those Pricey Thakur Girls for some light read.
+The blurb sounded interesting with a story of five daughters named alphabetically in the Delhi of late 80s, or should we say just before liberalization.
+Well, I think I would prefer her first book to this one.
+But nonetheless, this one is also quite readable.

 It is a rom-com or romantic comedy between the 4th daughter i.e. Debjani and Dylon Singh Shekhawat a journalist working on 1984 riots.
-Story revolves around the Hailey Road, where the girl’s extended elite family lives.
-At most it moves to CP and it’s chaatwalas, or for some news snippets to other parts of Delhi, and for few minutes to Mumbai.
-You get a very good feel of how Delhi was in 1980s, when Doordarshan was the only TV channel, when people still traveled by buses primarily, when outing meant going out for an Ice cream and Gol Gappas, when families and friends used to be still in your vicinity and not spread across the globe, at least not as much.
+The story revolves around the Hailey Road, where the girl’s extended elite family lives.
+At most, it moves to CP and it’s chaat wallahs.
+Or for some news snippets to other parts of Delhi, and for few minutes to Mumbai.
+You get a very good feel of how Delhi was in the 1980s.
+When Doordarshan was the only TV channel when people still traveled by buses primarily.
+When outing meant going out for an Ice cream and Gol Gappas.
+And when families and friends used to be still in your vicinity and not spread across the globe.
+At least not as much.

-There is meeting of the two characters, their falling in love over game of cards and many other incidents, acceptance of the same by families etc, but wait a love story can not be that simple.
-So there is a parallel track with the younger sister and her boyfriend, and stories somewhere get mingled and create confusion and required drama.
-For the happy ending the things get sorted out in the end and till the next book comes you can assume they lived happily ever after.
-There are action sequences that seem to be the written like a screenplay, and I would not be surprised if this book goes on to become another movie.
+There is a meeting of the two characters, their falling in love over a game of cards and many other incidents.
+Acceptance of the same by families etc. But wait a love story cannot be that simple.
+So there is a parallel track with the younger sister and her boyfriend.
+And stories somewhere get mingled and create confusion and required drama.
+For the happy ending, the things get sorted out in the end.
+And till the next book comes you can assume they lived happily ever after.
+There are action sequences that seem to be the written like a screenplay.
+And I would not be surprised if this book goes on to become another movie.
 Supporting casts have clearly etched out characters that magnify the protagonists’ characters.

-https://www.anureviews.com/those-pricey-thakur-girls-by-anuja-chauhan/Those Pricey Thakur Girls by Anuja Chauhanhttps://i2.wp.com/www.anureviews.com/wp-content/uploads/2013/04/Those-Pricey-Thakur-Girls-by-Anuja-Chauhan.jpeg?fit=435%2C700https://i2.wp.com/www.anureviews.com/wp-content/uploads/2013/04/Those-Pricey-Thakur-Girls-by-Anuja-Chauhan.jpeg?resize=150%2C150Book ReviewsFictionRomantic ComedyFew years back I had read her ‘The Zoya Factor’, and I kind of liked the quirky story that blended all the happening elements of happening India then while sticking to the trademark superstitions.
-I missed her next book, but picked up this one for some light read.
-The...Anuradha GoyalAnuradha Goyal[email protected]AdministratorAnuradha Goyal is the author of 'The Mouse Charmers - Digital Pioneers of India' , a travel blogger and an Innovation consultant.
+https://www.anureviews.com/those-pricey-thakur-girls-by-anuja-chauhan/Those Pricey Thakur Girls by Anuja Chauhanhttps://www.anureviews.com/wp-content/uploads/2013/04/Those-Pricey-Thakur-Girls-by-Anuja-Chauhan.jpeghttps://www.anureviews.com/wp-content/uploads/2013/04/Those-Pricey-Thakur-Girls-by-Anuja-Chauhan-150x150.jpegBook ReviewsFictionKindle Books,Romantic ComedyA few years back I had read her ‘The Zoya Factor’, and I kind of liked the quirky story.
+That blended all the happening elements of happening India then while sticking to the trademark superstitions.
+I missed her next book.
+But picked up this one Those Pricey Thakur Girls...Anuradha GoyalAnuradha Goyal[email protected]AdministratorAnuradha Goyal is the author of 'The Mouse Charmers - Digital Pioneers of India' , a travel blogger and an Innovation consultant.
 AnuReviews - her book reviews blog finds a place in Limca Book of Records for being India's biggest book reviews blog.
 Know More ...Anu Reviews